GediminasMasaitis/moonfish/README.md

 ./play ./moonfish
 ~~~

-To analyse a game with an UCI bot, use `./analyse` followed optionally by the UCI options you want to specify, and thethe command of whichever bot you want to use for analysis.
+To analyse a game with a UCI bot, use `./analyse` followed optionally by the UCI options you want to specify, and then the command of whichever bot you want to use for analysis.
 (Though note that moonfish currently does not have analysis capabilities.)

 ~~~
 # (analyse a game using Stockfish)